 |8.||Numerical Methods||Solution of systems of linear equations using LU decomposition, Gauss elimination and Gauss-Seidel methods; Lagrange and Newton’s interpolations, Solution of polynomial and transcendental equations by Newton-Raphson method; Numerical integration by trapezoidal rule, Simpson’s rule and Gaussian quadrature rule; Numerical solutions of first order differential equations by Euler’s method and 4th order Runge-Kutta method.|

 2. GATE Fluid Mechanics Syllabus (XE-B)

-It is a branch of physics which has wide range of applications such as, civil engineering, biomedical engineering, mechanical engineering, biomedical engineering, chemical engineering, biology, geophysics, astrophysics.
+It is a branch of physics which has wide range of applications such as, civil engineering, biomedical engineering, mechanical engineering, chemical engineering, biology, geophysics, astrophysics.
 A total of eight sections are covered in the GATE syllabus for fluid mechanics and they are detailed in the below given table.

 |1.||Flow and Fluid Properties||viscosity, relationship between stress and strain-rate for Newtonian fluids, incompressible and compressible flows, differences between laminar and turbulent flows.
 Hydrostatics: Buoyancy, manometry, forces on submerged bodies.|